StartEndUser/IXI/README.md

     ├── Feature2.hpp
     └── Main.cpp
 ```
-*(Files with a start a the back means it will be changed)*
+*(Files with a star at the back means it will be changed)*

-If you want to change only specific files:
+If you want to change only one file:
 ```
 t2s Source Source/Main.cpp
 ```